-Army ROTC Basic Camp, conducted during the summer session, is a challenging five-week training course designed to evaluate students' ability to handle themselves and others in new and demanding situations.
-Throughout the program, the student is provided with the fundamentals of soldiering which include physical training, marksmanship, tactical operations, map reading, and orienteering.
-Students are provided transportation to and from camp, fees, room and board, as well as approximately \$650 in pay and allowances.
-Attendance at the Basic Camp does not obligate the student to military service; it does, however, qualify the student for the Army ROTC Advanced Course when taken in lieu of the Basic Course requirements.
+The Leader's Training Course, conducted during the summer session, is a challenging five-week training course designed to evaluate students' ability to handle themselves and others in new and demanding situations.
+Throughout the program, the student is provided with the fundamentals of leadership which include physical training, marksmanship, tactical operations, map reading, and orienteering.
+Students are provided transportation, fees, room and board, as well as approximately \$720 in pay and allowances.
+Attendance does not obligate the student to military service; it does, however, qualify the student for the Army ROTC Advanced Course when taken in lieu of the Basic Course requirements.